top of page

 WRITING

 Sim's writing style is characterised by its clarity and insight.
 She has the ability to articulate complex art ideas in a way that is both challenging and accessible to a wide audience.
 Sim is committed to giving voice to artists and making their work more widely visible.
-Through her writing, she aims to foster a deeper understanding of the ways in which art can be used to communicate meaningful ideas.
-Her writing has been featured in a range of different publications and websites, and she is always looking for new opportunities to contribute to the conversation around art and creativity.
+Through her writing, she aims to foster a deeper understanding of the ways in which art can be used to communicate ideas.
+Her writing has been featured in a range of publications, and she is always looking for opportunities to contribute to the arts and advocacy conversation.

 PROJECT MANAGEMENT